 - Formal degree in Psychology

 I started my CrossFit Journey in Central Park in 2004 before there was even one Affiliate on the East Coast.
 That original Central Park workout crew included Keith Wittenstien, founder of CrossFit Virtuosity and current member of the CrossFit Level One Certification Staff.
 It also included Joshua Newman founder of CrossFit Black Box NYC, the 16th Affiliate and also the world’s biggest Affiliate.
 I trained as an Intern at the 30th Affiliate and was personally certified L1 and L2 by Greg Glassman in 2006.
 I have been doing Personal Training and CrossFit Group Class Instruction full-time, since 2006.
-I am 48 years old in 2015.
-I deadlift 480 pounds, Squat 415 pounds, Bench Press 290 pounds, Strict Press 195 pounds and Jerk 225 pounds.
+I am 50 years old in 2017.
+Over the age of 45 I have deadlifted 480 pounds, Squated 415 pounds, Bench Pressed 290 pounds, Strict Pressed 195 pounds and Jerked 225 pounds.
 (CrossFit Total 1075).
 I have a done a 310+ Fight Gone Bad, a 22 round Cindy, and a sub-three-minute Grace over the age of 40.
-I compete in CrossFit Age-Group (Master’s) Competition.
+I have competed in CrossFit Age-Group (Master’s) Competition.
 I am not a natural athlete and I have had to fight hard to get to where I am.
 Because of this, I have a better understanding of what it takes to make progress for the average person.
 Gifted athletes don’t often make the best trainers: they are primarily visual learners who can copy what they see on an intuitive, sub-verbal level, so they sometimes cannot explain how to do what they do.
 The best trainers are often mediocre athletes who have struggled like hell to get to where they are.
 I am proud to be of those mediocre athletes!

 I was first exposed to CrossFit in 2002 through my Jujitsu practice.
-I became seriously interested in CF in 2004, when I was in the worst shape of my life; over the hill at 37 at 215 pounds (I’m 5′ 8.5″) and 36% bodyfat.
-Now, in 2015, I have maintained a healthy weight for over nine years.
-I have put on 35+ pounds of muscle and lost 40 pounds of fat since December of 2004.CrossFit gave me my health and my life back: I have spent the last seven years working full-time as a trainer.
+I became seriously interested in CF in 2004, when I was in the worst shape of my life; over the hill at 37 at 240 pounds (I’m 5′ 8″) and 36% bodyfat.
+I have put on 35+ pounds since December of 2004.CrossFit gave me my health and my life back: I have spent the last eleven years working full-time as a trainer.

 I am constantly learning and improving my abilities as a Coach and have prepped athletes for the CrossFit Games, and other athletic pursuits.
 I work with everyone from world class elite athletes to folks coming off of cardiac events and open-heart surgery, cancer survivors, blind athletes and everyone in between.
 I specialize in helping over-40 athletes achieve the best possible fitness for their age group (and to be far, far fitter and stronger than most 25 year-olds).